Is Windows Defender Good Enough in 2024? Full Guide

 Microsoft Defender is pretty good at detecting malware files, blocking exploits and network-based attacks, and flagging phishing sites.
 It even includes simple PC performance and health reports as well as parental controls with content filtering, usage limitations, and location tracking.
 Because Windows Defender now includes all of these useful features, users are wondering whether they can rely on Defender alone to protect their computers or need to use a third-party antivirus.

-Is Microsoft Defender Antivirus Good Enough?
+So, Is Windows Defender Antivirus Good Enough?

 I also navigated to dozens of phishing sites on a few different browsers to assess Defender’s anti-phishing capabilities, and I simulated exploit and network-based attacks to test Microsoft’s built-in firewall and network protections.